wadpac/oss-dev-webinar-series-pb-field/README.md

 # Webinar Series for Open Source Software & Algorithm developer's in the physical behaviour research field

-This group does not longer exist.
+This group does no longer exist.

 We were a group of Open Source Software developers in the physical behaviour research field who meet up once per month.
 We used this repository to keep a record of past and upcoming meetings and collect ideas for webinar topics.